jarretjeter/tmdbdata/README.md

 #### By Jarret Jeter

-#### A python script to extract film data from The Movie Database API using the api wrapper [tmdbsimple](https://github.com/celiao/tmdbsimple).
+### A python script to extract film data from The Movie Database's API using the api wrapper [tmdbsimple](https://github.com/celiao/tmdbsimple).

 ## Technologies Used
 * _azure data lake storage gen2_
 * _power BI_
 * _python_